 Auto fall alert sensors typically require the senior who has fallen to hold still for 10 to 20 seconds after a fall to determine that an automated fall alarm call is justified.
 This not only delays the emergency alert calling, but it can also lead to unfulfilled expectations.

 Sliding falls less detectable – There were cases of unreliability of the system, in addition to the notable false alarms, the auto detect device could have difficulty “sliding” falls, such as when the wearer slides down to the floor from their chair/wheelchair.
 In July 2014, a user on wheelchair fell and the alarm did not go off.
 Unfortunately, she passed away several hours later.

 Higher cost – The automatic fall alarm system is more expensive compared to the regular manual counterparts.
 The Philips Lifeline Auto Alert system cost $45 and up a month to run.
 Users can find quality personal emergency response systems for quite a bit less.

 False sense of security – Having an auto fall alert feature may allow users and their family members to feel more confident that users can get help when they need it.
 However, no system can detect 100% of falls.
 Having a system like this provides a false sense of security and cause additional confusion about how medical alert systems should work.

-If you do choose to get this for yourself or your parents, understand that it may not meet your level of expectations.
+On the flip side, if you do choose to get this for yourself or your parents, there is a chance that it may not meet your level of expectations.
 Senior users may have to deal with unpleasant false alarms coming up.
 Also, not all falls are detected.
-The user should be aware that in some cases, they will still need to manually press the help button to activate an alarm call.
+The user should be aware that in some cases, they will still need to manually press the help button in order to activate an alarm call.